Silverman-Lab/MultiAddGPs/README.md

 ### Reproducing Figures 3 & 4:
 To reproduce Figures 3 and 4, follow these steps:

-To reproduce Figure 3 & 4 in the main text:
 1. Run `01_data_preprocessing.R` to load and preprocess the artificial gut dataset
 3. Run `02_analysis.R` to perform the required analysis on the dataset
 4. Run `figure3&4.R` to generate Figures 3 and 4.